OlivierSohn/hamazed/README.md

     won't have to handle exceptions due to another client's connection being down.)
   - Detect client reconnection (keep track of clients identities using their MAC address)
   - Logging
+- [imj-serve-highscores]
+  - [Servant]-based web service to persist and access highscores.
 - [imj-game]
   - Multi-player game engine
   - Listens to server events, and player events